Nextcloud Data Leak Puts 367,000 Staff and Client Records at Risk — Here’s What Happened

 Researchers found the database on May 18, 2026.
 It held nearly 8GB of data, including information linked to Nextcloud staff and client companies.

-The company found no evidence that anyone misused the leaked information.
-It also said customer, partner, and other user servers were not affected.
+Nextcloud closed the database on May 27 and reported the incident to the relevant state data protection officer.
+The company said it found no evidence that anyone misused the leaked information and that customer, partner, and other user servers were not affected.

 Still, leaked business details can create risks long after the original incident disappears from the news.
 Criminals may use real names, emails, invoices, or company relationships to make phishing messages look more believable.